Proton X70: Design

 There are a few design elements incorporated into the X70 to distinguish it from the Boyue, especially at the front of the SUV.
 A new grille design is used and it is referred to as the "infinite weave".
 It is inspired by the batik and Malaysian wood carvings, and the design is also used on the inside for the speaker covers.
 A chrome surround is added on the grille and is inspired by a hunting bow, one of Malaysia's traditional weapons.
 To further showcase Proton's identity and evoke the appearance of a tiger, the muscular body surfacing of the X70 is also accompanied by a headlight design inspired by the eyes of a tiger.

 Interior

-A tonneau cover, air purifier system, rear air vents, automatic dual zone air conditioning, steering wheel switches, tilt and telescopic adjustment, LCD meter combination, central door locking with auto lock and push start button are all standard interior related features.
+A tonneau cover, air purifier system, rear air vents, dual zone automatic climate control, steering wheel switches, tilt and telescopic adjustment, LCD meter combination, central door locking with auto lock and push start button are all standard interior related features.

-Across the range, the Proton 'GKUI' head-unit is offered which consists of 8" touchscreen display, voice recognition, online music streaming, navigation, smartphone connectivity, Bluetooth connectivity and 4G Wi-Fi.
+Across the range, the Proton 'GKUI' head-unit is offered which consists of 8-inch touchscreen display, voice recognition, online music streaming, navigation, smartphone connectivity, Bluetooth connectivity and 4G Wi-Fi.
 Speaker count is 6 on the Standard 2WD variant, 8 on the Executive 2WD and 9 on the Premium 2WD and Premium X 2WD variant with the additional subwoofer.
 Note that the Premium 2WD variants gets additional voice recognition functionality.
 The GKUI Android-based infotainment system is based on the similar system found in the Boyue with adjustments to operate properly in Malaysia.

+Facelift

+The X70 now features a new three-spoke steering wheel and a unique dashboard with a gloss black panel and multi-colour ambient lighting that changes with the music.
+It also has a larger 12.3-inch “floating” infotainment screen, compared to the previous 10.25-inch version.
+The major update is the addition of Apple CarPlay and Android Auto.
+Moreover, the Proton Link app has been upgraded to allow users to start the engine remotely, enabling them to cool down the vehicle before getting inside.
+Material wise, new Stone Grey Nappa leather replaces the old brown upholstery, with a new crisscross stitching pattern on the door cards and a black headlining instead of beige.